|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Tricholomopsis decora|

 There may be several North American species going under the European name "Tricholomopsis decora," but for the present they are perhaps best treated as a species group, characterized by the ecology (decaying the wood of conifers), the yellow colors, and the fine brownish scales covering the cap surface, especially toward the center.
 The spore print is white, and a drop of KOH on the cap surface produces a pink to red reaction.

-Similar species include Tricholomopsis sulphureoides (with yellow scales and brighter yellow colors overall), Tricholomopsis thompsoniana (with a bald cap), and Tricholomopsis bella (cap hairy but not truly scaly); microscopic features also separate these species, according to Smith (1960).
+Similar species include Tricholomopsis sulphureoides (with yellow scales and brighter yellow colors overall), Tricholomopsis thompsoniana (with a bald cap), and Tricholomopsis bella (cap fibrillose but not truly scaly).

-Ecology: Saprobic on the wood of conifers, especially hemlocks; growing alone, scattered or gregariously; summer and fall; widely distributed in North America.
+Ecology: Saprobic on the wood of conifers, especially (but not exclusively) that of hemlocks; growing alone, scattered or gregariously; summer and fall; widely distributed in North America; also known from Europe and Australasia.
+The illustrated and described collections are from Colorado, Kentucky, and Ohio.

-Cap: 2-8 cm; convex with an incurved margin, becoming broadly convex, flat, or centrally depressed with the margin somewhat wavy; moist when young; yellow; covered, at least over the center, with small brownish to grayish scales.
+Cap: 2–5 cm; convex at first, becoming broadly convex, flat, or shallowly depressed with an uplifted margin; moist when young but soon dry; yellow to brownish yellow; covered, at least over the center, with small brownish to grayish scales and fibrils.

 Spore Print: White.